UniMath/agda-unimath/src/foundation-core/transport-along-identifications.lagda.md

 ## Properties

-### Transporting along the action on identifications of a function
+### The dependent action of a family of maps over a map on identifications in the base type

 ```agda
 tr-ap :